deviouspk/data-transfer-object/README.md

 [![Total Downloads](https://poser.pugx.org/larapie/data-transfer-object/downloads)](https://packagist.org/packages/larapie/data-transfer-object)

 ## Note
-The base repo is originally developed and maintained by spatie (https://github.com/spatie/data-transfer-object).
-Our goal is to improve this this package with additional features.
+Even though most of the codebase has been rewritten entirely.
+This project was originally forked from (https://github.com/spatie/data-transfer-object).
+The base repository is still maintained by spatie (https://github.com/spatie).
+Our goal is to increase the performance (mostly through caching of the reflection properties) and improve this package with additional features (see more below).

+##### improvements:
+- Improved immutability.

+- Reflection property & annotation caching (for improved performance).

+- Fully qualified name resolving.

+- Immutable properties (through annotations).

+- Validation (through annotations).

+- Overriding & adding properties.

+- Optional property support.

+- Annotation/validation inheritence.

 ## Installation